GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

-For multiple node removals, the topology of the full unlearned graph $\mathcal{G}_d$ is no longer a simple star form.
-Instead, its topology $\mathcal{E}_{\mathcal{N}_{\mathcal{V}_d^1}}$ becomes significantly more intricate due to the interconnection of removed nodes and their affected neighbors.
+For multiple-node removal, the topology of the full unlearned graph $\mathcal{G}_u$ is significantly more complex due to the interconnection of removed nodes and their affected neighbors.

-To simultaneously reconstruct node features and the more complex graph topology, we first initialize the graph topology by sampling a fixed number of edges using Bernoulli distribution \cite{gradient_attack_gnn}.
-This initialization is defined as $A_0\sim Bernoulli(p)$, where $p=\frac{|\mathcal{E}_{\mathcal{N}_{\mathcal{V}_d^1}}|}{\binom{|\mathcal{V}_{{rec}_{\mathcal{V}_d}}|}{2}}$ controls the expected edge density and statistically aligns with the known edge budget.
-Next, we adopt the same final objective function $\mathfrak{L}_{white}$ used for a single node removal, but we update the adjacency matrix $A_{\theta}$ with the projected gradient method.
-Following Sinha et al. \cite{gradient_attack_gnn}, each entry $(i,j)$ of $\tilde{A}$ is updated through the entry-wise projection operator as:
+To simultaneously reconstruct node features and such more complicated graph topology, we first initialize the topological structure by sampling a fixed number of edges using Bernoulli distribution \cite{gradient_attack_gnn}, marked as $\tilde{A}_0\sim Bernoulli(p)$, where $p=\frac{|\mathcal{E}_{u}|}{\binom{|\mathcal{V}_{u}|}{2}}$ controls the expected edge density and aligns with the known edge budget.
+Next, we adopt the same final objective $\mathfrak{L}_{white}$ as in the single-node removal case, while additionally updating the adjacency matrix $\tilde{A}$ via projected gradient descent \cite{gradient_attack_gnn}.
+Each entry $(i,j)$ of $\tilde{A}$ is updated through the entry-wise projection operator as:

-Finally, we repeat the sampling process using the learned edge probabilities from the last iteration to generate the final reconstructed adjacency matrix $\hat{A}$.
+We then repeat the sampling process using the learned edge probabilities from the last iteration to generate the final reconstructed adjacency matrix $\hat{A}$.